umrover/mrover-workspace/admin/workflow_wiki/README.md

 4. Your `origin` remote points to `https://github.com/<your-github-username>/mrover-workspace.git` or `git@github.com:<your-github-username>/mrover-workspace.git`.
 This can be checked with `git remote -v`.

 ### Details
+When making code changes, you should be working on one of our [issues](https://github.com/umrover/mrover-workspace/issues).
+If you are working on multiple issues in parallel, make sure they are on separate branches (i.e. make sure you follow this process for each change independently).
+This is so that they eventually end up in a single pull request.
+In general, we try to do one issue per pull request.
+This will also result in one single commit per issue because, upon merging, commits in a pull request will be squashed into one commit.

+Making code changes can be broken down into 3 main steps.
+The first step is the intial setup which only needs to be done once per issue.
+The second step is making the actual changes to the code.
+The third step is testing your changes in order to verify the correctness of your changes and to verify you did not break any other functionalities in the process of making your changes.

+1. Create a new branch to work off of.
+    * When we create a new branch, we want to make sure our new branch is branched off of `upstream/main`.
+Thus, we first checkout `main`.
+This can be accomplished with the following command.
+        ```sh
+        git checkout main
+        ```
+    * We want this

 ### Example
 For this demo, we will be resolving